Eric-McKinney/arch-install/README.md

 ### Full Package List

 > [!NOTE]
-> Dependencies are not listed
+> Dependencies are not listed and some of these are groups

 asciiquarium \
+base \
+base-devel \
 cbonsai \
 cmatrix \
 foot \